 loading turned on.

 Using this option instead of removing an entry from the list makes it easy to toggle an entry on and off over multiple runs, as it does not remove it from the Program Images list.

 - Use the resulting file system dialog box to find an existing session.xml file and import its settings to the Capture & Analysis Options dialog box.

-- Saves the current settings as an xml file.
+- Saves the current settings as a session.xml file.

 - Saves the settings and exits.